nadirmalki/ersc-installer/README.md

 ## How to Use

 1. **Download and Run ERSCInstaller.exe**:
-   - Upon launching the installer, it will automatically begin downloading the latest release of the Seamless Coop mod from the official GitHub repository.
+   - Upon launching the installer, it will begin downloading the latest release of the Seamless Coop mod from the official [GitHub repository](https://github.com/LukeYui/EldenRingSeamlessCoopRelease/releases).

 2. **Select Installation Type**:
    - Choose between **Quick** or **Advanced** installation: